microsoft/OMS-docker/Kubernetes/windows/private_preview/README.md

 ## Prerequisite

-Please [enable Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-onboard) on your AKS clusters.
+Please enable [Azure Monitor for containers](https://docs.microsoft.com/en-us/azure/azure-monitor/insights/container-insights-onboard) on your AKS clusters.

 -----------

 ## Overview

+Azure monitor for containers is already collecting metrics and logs for linux nodes and metrics for windows nodes.
 This private preview works in conjunction with the aforementioned GA product.
-It is adding the capability to collect STDOUT and STDERR logs being produced within a container and sending it to the Log Analytics workspace that you've configured
+It is adding the capability to collect STDOUT and STDERR logs being produced within a container and sending it to the Log Analytics workspace that you've configured in the prerequisite.

 -----------